Emblem of Mumbai

-The coat of arms of Greater Mumbai (used by the Municipal Corporation of Greater Mumbai, the governing body of the city of Mumbai) is the official coat of arms of the city of Mumbai, Maharashtra.
+The coat of arms of Greater Mumbai (used by the Brihanmumbai Municipal Corporation, the governing body of the city of Mumbai) is the official coat of arms of the city of Mumbai, Maharashtra.
 It is a four-panel shield supported by an intertwining floral border in gold.

 Design

-It is a four-panel shield supported by an intertwining floral border in gold and features a lotus in bloom, an emblem of purity and beauty, at the bottom, and is surmounted lion puissant.
+It is a four-panel shield supported by an intertwining floral border in gold and features a lotus in bloom, an emblem of purity and beauty, at the bottom, and is surmounted lion statant guardant.